 In 1884, during one of his short visits to Dublin Wilde ran into Constance Lloyd whom he had first met in London in 1881.
 He proposed to her and they married in London in May.
 She had a yearly stipend of £250 from her father Harold, a wealthy Queens Counsel.
 The couple went on to have two sons, Cyril and Vyvyan.
-The next few years Oscar supported his family by writing prose for magazines and newspapers along with his poetry and plays.
+In the next few years, Oscar supported his family by writing prose for magazines and newspapers along with his poetry and plays.
 In 1888 Oscar was also to write in defense of Charles Stewart Parnell who had been falsely accused of complicity in the Phoenix Park murders (1882) of Lord Frederick Cavendish Chief Secretary of Ireland and the Permanent Under-Secretary for Ireland T.H.Burke.
 Parnell was libeled by the Times.

 From 1890 ONWARDS Wilde was to produce many famous works such as Salomé (published 1893), Lady Windermere’s fan (1891) A Woman of no Importance (1893), and An Ideal Husband (1894) and The Importance Of Being Ernest (1895).